-The newspaper obituaries suggest the emotional costs of the influenza epidemic.
-Most of the victims were in their twenties or thirties, often leaving young families behind.
-Six soldiers from town died of the flu, away from home.
-Several children lost their lives, including two sisters.
-Several young couples, one recently wed, did not survive the flu.
-The trauma of those who experienced the epidemic first hand was evidenced during an oral history interview in 1980 with one of Rockville Hospital's first nurses who was in training in Massachusetts during the flu epidemic.
+The trauma of those who experienced the epidemic first hand was revealed during an oral history interview in 1980.
+One of Rockville Hospital's first nurses was in training in Massachusetts during the flu epidemic.
 As she spoke of the high mortality rate, her eyes filled with tears when she remembered the young expectant mothers who suffered flu-induced miscarriages before losing their own lives.
-Proof that even 60 years later, the flu epidemic left a mark on those who saw the devastation brought by this horrific disease.
+Proof that even 60 years later, the flu epidemic left a mark on those who saw the devastation brought by this horrific panemic.

-The health crisis brought by the flu made citizens and town leaders realize that a local hospital was needed.
-Even as the emergency hospital was overflowing, an editorial urged people to revive an earlier campaign for a town hospital.
-When businessman William Prescott died in 1908, he left \$50,000 for a hospital fund.
+The health crisis caused by the flu made citizens and town leaders realize that a local hospital was needed.
+As the emergency hospital was overflowing, an editorial urged people to revive an earlier campaign for a town hospital.
+When businessman William Prescott died in 1908, he had left \$50,000 for a hospital fund.
 This money was combined with funds raised over the years.
 The Gainer house and property on Prospect Street was purchased and the Rockville City Hospital opened in 1921.

 In 1945 the Hospital moved to its present location where it has expanded its space and services through the years.
-Rockville Hospital recent undertook an ambitious expansion project which will offer the community a wider array of services in an updated facility.
+Rockville General Hospital continues to provide important health and wellness services to the community in an updated facility.